 Considerations for horse riders

-A Cattle Tick.
-The BNT in Queensland is within the cattle tick zone.
+Answer – Cattle Tick.
+The NT in Queensland is within the cattle tick zone.
 Before moving any horses, donkeys, camels or any other host animal from Queensland to New South Wales or to the tick free zone in Queensland, trekkers must ensure they comply with the rules concerning the movement of animals from the cattle tick infested zone to the tick free zone.
 To minimise the risk of spreading this serious external parasite, horses and pack animals must be inspected and treated before leaving the infected area in Queensland.
-For details see Guidebook 6, the Queensland Department of Agriculture and Fisheries website and the NSW Department of Primary Industries website.
+For details see Section 6, the Queensland Department of Agriculture and Fisheries website and the NSW Department of Primary Industries website.

 Hendra Virus.
 We recommend horses be vaccinated against Hendra Virus.
 Due to serious OH&S considerations, veterinarians may decline to attend horses not vaccinated.